 I grew up in Hudson—a small fishing and logging town in Northwestern Ontario.
+In its heyday, it had been a huge float plane base servicing the North.
 My first job was pumping gas and changing tires on pulp trucks at my father’s garage—Bowman Motors.
 By eleven I was a chambermaid at Miss Irving’s rooming house.
 By fifteen I was a telephone operator for Bell Canada in Sioux Lookout.
-When the phones went dial, I found myself in banking which eventually took me to Winnipeg where I met my husband to be, Pat Holden.
+When the phones went dial, I moved to long distance and marine radio operator servicing ships from around the world on Lake Superior.
+Three years later, I found myself in banking which took me to Winnipeg where I met my husband to be, Pat Holden.

 We married in 1974 and moved to Lac du Bonnet—his hometown.
-He flew and I was the base manager for Silver Pine Air Service until 1976 when our daughter, Amber, was born.
+He was a pilot and I was the base manager for Silver Pine Air Service until 1976 when our daughter, Amber, was born.
 Son Greg followed in 1979.
 I kept busy bookkeeping for our aviation, mining exploration and wild rice companies.
-Pat and I built the harvesters and we flew as a family into the northern Manitoba rice lakes every fall for the harvest in our Cessna 180—CF-JZV.
-(Watch for it in an upcoming Blog!)
+We built the wild rice harvesters in our shop and we flew as a family into the northern Manitoba rice lakes every fall for the harvest in our Cessna 180—CF-JZV.

-In the winter we would pack up the family in a camper and travel to British Columbia and southern climes to escape the frozen north.
-Sometimes we put on ten thousand miles in a winter.
-I homeschooled Amber and Greg when we were on the road until we settled in Victoria in 1985.
+In the winter we would pack up the family in a camper and travel to British Columbia and southern climes to escape the frozen north, sometimes putting on ten thousand miles in a winter.
+I home schooled Amber and Greg when we were in the bush and on the road until we settled in Victoria in 1985.

-There I started Family Footprints Films Ltd putting family photos on video with their own narration in their own homes, and Custom Creations Ltd sewing outfits for well-coordinated square-dance couples.
-When I discovered I was making $2.50 an hour, I went to work in fabric stores for a salary and back to school at Camosun College and UVic.
+With Family Footprints Films Ltd., I tried my hand at videography of sorts, creating slideshows of family photos on videotape.
+As the family viewed their photos on the television, they narrated their own videotape with stories, laughter and tears.
+With Custom Creations Ltd., I sewed outfits for ‘well coordinated square-dance couples.
+These companies were a labour of love only, and so I went to work in fabric stores for a salary, and back to school at Camosun College and UVic.
 With the added boost in education, I went to work for doctors and surgeons for ten years and then managed a travel vaccination centre.

 In 2000 we literally bought the farm back in Manitoba and I opened the Country Mouse Scrapbooker.
 I enjoyed seven years helping friends preserve their family histories with photos and journaling.
 By 2006 we were wintering in Ajijic, Mexico and I began the next chapter of my life.